nwo-i-dcc/workshop-manage-research-project/source/analysis.rst

 can determine the Hubble constant (:math:`H_0`).
 To do this, we need to fit the data points with a straight line through the origin.

-We have prepared a simple script that fits the data with a straight line and plots the result.
+We have prepared a small script that fits the data with a straight line and plots the result.
 You can download :download:`hubblefit.py </_static/hubblefit.py>` here.